mindaffect/pymindaffectBCI/README.rst

 ------------------------

 An output module listens for selections from the mindaffect decoder and acts on them to create some output.
 Here we show how to make a simple output module which print's "Hello World" when the presentation 'button' with ID=1 is selected.

+Note: Note: this should be in a separate file from the *output* example above.
+You can find the complete code for this minimal-presentation on our [github](https://github.com/mindaffect/pymindaffectBCI/blob/master/examples/output/minimal_output.py)

 .. code:: python